Megan Cotter

 Megan Cotter is an American politician representing the 39th district in the Rhode Island House of Representatives.
 A member of the Democratic Party, she was first elected in November 2022.
-Cotter also works for seafood distributor Foley Fish.

-Early life
+Early life and personal life

 Cotter grew up in Elmhurst, Providence.
 After graduating from Classical High School in 2002, she triple majored in English, Comparative Literature, and Classical Studies at the University of Rhode Island.
+She works for the seafood distributor Foley Fish.